nimisbert/electronics/README.md

 >
 > Spice subckt :
 > - Collection of SPICE devices, like OPAMPS
->
-> Diodes are declared as SPICE models.

 ### .lib & .inc
 > .inc :